What can be worse than watching your favorite rubber plant die slowly? No worries.

 To take good care of your rubber plant, you have to follow some steps to increase your plant’s growth.

-- If you provide the right amount of light to your rubber plant, it will make a happy, strong, and tall plant.
-Rubber plant needs indirect and bright light.
+- Providing the right amount of light to your rubber plant will make it a happy, strong, and tall plant.
+The rubber plant needs indirect and bright light.
 You can place your rubber plant near a window.
 Avoid direct sunlight to your rubber plants.

 - Rubber plants require more quantity of water during the summer season.
 Make sure that the soil is moist.
 You can wipe your leaves with a damp cloth which makes the leaves moist which helps the plant to absorb more sunlight.